ebweinberger/eliWeinbergerWebsite/src/assets/markdown/thissite.md

 I originally had discovered Angular templates and wanted to use those to render the information for each project.
-To do this I made an HTML template using the `{{ variableName }}` interpolation notation and stored the project information as strings in a .json.
-I then had to learn how to read from .json in an Angular component.
+To do this I made an HTML template using the `{{ variableName }}` interpolation notation and stored the project information as strings in JSON.
+I then had to learn how to read JSON in an Angular component.
-After some googling I found that I needed to enable `resolveJsonModule` and `esModuleInterop` in `tsconfig.json` which allowed me to make a .json object in the `component.ts` file.
-I could then simply set `variableName` to `json.myExampleProperty` and it would render the string from the .json into the HTML.
+After some googling I found that I needed to enable `resolveJsonModule` and `esModuleInterop` in `tsconfig.json` which allowed me to make a JSON object in the `component.ts` file.
+I could then simply set `variableName` to `json.myExampleProperty` and it would render the string from JSON into the HTML.

 After messing around with it a bit and seeing how things looked on the page, I realized that it would be quite a bit of work to create an HTML template that I could